-Symptoms of measles begin 7 to 21 days after being near someone who has measles and include fever, runny nose, cough, drowsiness, irritability and red eyes (conjunctivitis).
-Small white spots (known as "Koplik's spots") appear on the inside of the mouth and throat but may not always present.
+Symptoms of measles begin 7 to 21 days after being near someone who has measles and include fever, runny nose, cough, drowsiness, and red and watery eyes (conjunctivitis).
+Small white spots (known as "Koplik's spots") can also appear on the inside of the mouth and throat.